-Rather than using your blood, 5Strands Metals & Mineral test can check your reactivity to up to 60 different metals and minerals simply by analyzing a few strands of hair.
+Rather than using your blood, 5Strands Metals & Mineral test can check your reactivity to up to 60 different heavy metals and minerals simply by analyzing a few strands of hair.
 Your test results will show you which metals/minerals are potentially responsible for imbalances within your body.

-Unlike the heavy metal blood tests, 5Strands hair test doesn’t tell you how much of these toxins are in your body, but rather how your body reacts to these substances.
+Unlike the heavy metal blood tests, 5Strands hair test doesn’t tell you how much of these toxic metals are in your body, but rather how your body reacts to these substances.
 So if you suspect that you’re sensitive to a mineral or heavy metal that’s in your diet, this test will tell you what the potential culprits may be.

 The kit comes with everything you need to collect and return your sample, including a prepaid return envelope.
-Your results will let you know how much of these toxins are present in your sample, presenting their quantity in the gram and microgram levels.
+Your test results will let you know how much of these toxins are present in your sample, presenting their quantity in the gram and microgram levels.

 Gadolinium is a heavy metal that doctors use when performing an MRI scan.
 While the chemical is highly toxic, the compound used in MRIs is chelated, making it safe for most patients.